jessesosmena/authentication-codeIgniter-3/readme.rst

 * Open the application/config/config.php.
 * We need the codeigniter application to point to the proper base url.
 For that set the "base_url" array value to " " or to the base url path.

-Import sql file to phpmyadmin name of the file is codeIgniter.sql located on the root folder
+Import sql file to phpmyadmin name of the file is authcodeIgniter.sql located on the root folder

 Connect to Database in CodeIgniter